 Energy-saving manufacturing process and spillover effects

-As of 2011, the Ricoh Group’s production system is spread over 29 (major) production sites in five global regions: Japan, the Americas, Europe, China, and the Asia-Pacific region.
+The Ricoh Group’s production system is spread in 4 global regions: Japan, the Americas, Europe, and the Asia-Pacific・China region.
 Around 1985, when introduction of OA equipment began to expand in Japan, Ricoh started mass production of imaging equipment such as copiers and printers, through the installation of automated control-based conveyer lines that considerably increased production efficiency.
 However, copiers subsequently acquired many additional functions, including printing, scanning, and network functions, and in response to diversifying customer needs there was a large increase in the variety of copier models, with the industry entering a period of high-mix low-volume production.
 The conveyer manufacturing system was suitable for low-mix high-volume production, but not for production equipment model changes or highmix low-volume production.
 In 1999, Ricoh began gradually eliminating fixed conveyor lines and introducing a layout-free production system capable of responding flexibly to production volume and equipment model changes.
 In an example of this, the “cart production line,” multiple carts are lined up in a row and powered by air cylinders.
 The carts move along the production line carrying products.
 Because huge, high-energy consuming conveyors are not required, this system has brought huge reductions in environmental impact and energy costs;* moreover, because the layout can be freely changed, the formation can be rearranged on a case-by-case basis to suit equipment models and production volumes.
 In-process inventory, lead time, space, and maintenance are all reduced by 70–80%.
 In addition, because of the reduction in space, reductions in air-conditioning and lighting costs are also achieved.
 This cart production line has been improved to be used as a model for introducing the layout-free production system in other production sites around the world.